IN-PERSON CONFERNCE SOLD OUT

 And welcome to the Yukon.
-Yukon lies north of the 60th parallel and is adjacent to British Columbia, to the south, Northwest Territories to the east and Alaska, USA to the west.
-Yukon, well known for its rich natural environment and endless possibilities for outdoor activities, has a variety of permafrost conditions to explore.
+Yukon lies north of the 60th parallel, adjacent to British Columbia to the south, Northwest Territories to the east, and Alaska, USA to the west.
+Yukon, well known for its rich natural environment with endless possibilities for outdoor activities, has a variety of permafrost conditions to explore.
 Whitehorse, the capital of Yukon, is the largest northern city in Canada with a population of nearly 30,000 and lies on the banks of the historical Yukon River.